nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 ## In the case of ThinkPad T14 Gen 3 AMD

 After solving the headache of frequent wakeups for T14 Gen5 AMD.
 I was curious if I could apply the same to Gen 3 AMD retrospectively.
+Gen 3 has the following wakeup sources active out of the box.

 ```
  Wakeup sources: